pennyl67/openminted-guidelines/README.md

 > Resources are to be registered into OpenMinTeD only if they can be accessed and deployed in the context of a TDM processing operation.

+{% blurb style='tip', title='Important notice' %}
+Resources are to be registered into OpenMinTeD only if they can be accessed and deployed in the context of a TDM processing operation.
+{% endblurb %}

 Each set of guidelines contains the following information: